Image: V Untited, 2018, Micha Serraf (South Africa)

 We hope that This is Gender will fuel a collective demand for a more critical and reflective approach to the production, distribution and consumption of images in global health.
 All of the photographers on our website can be contacted for future projects.

 We invite you to explore a selection of our images below, and via the Guardian.
-On March 13th, we will be holding a special viewing of our London exhibition to coincide with the launch of our third annual report, Power, Privilege and Priorities, which you can register to attend here.
+On March 13th, we held a special viewing of our London exhibition to coincide with the launch of our third annual report, Power, Privilege and Priorities.
 Thanks to GHIT Fund for supporting this event.

 If you’re interested in using any of the images or commissioning one of our featured photographers, please email us on firstname.lastname@example.org with the name of the image/ photographer in the subject heading.